RealNicolasBourbaki/negbert/README.md

 - Now you can run TPP as normal

-- Tested on Windows 10 pro and Ubuntu 20.04 LTS
+- Tested on Windows 10 pro and Ubuntu 20.04 LTS with python 3.8